Contents

 Expense management

-Operating expenses (OpEx): Overview, types, and formula
+Operating expenses (OpEx): Overview, types, and how to calculate

 The term "operating expenses" can be used to encompass all costs associated with running a non-manufacturing business.